onedata/onedata-documentation/docs/admin-guide/demo-mode.md

 echo "https://$OZ_IP/#/action/file/show/$FILE_ID"
 ```

-After running the script, you can [access the Web GUI][accessing the web gui].
+The above URL will open the Web GUI; you may consult the [tips how to access it][accessing the web gui].

 ## Data access using Python